 The key: a more natural-looking hairline.

 The dictionary defines a quiff as hair that’s been brushed up from the forehead.
 Seems like a pretty classic description, but we’d love to take it a notch further for 2017.
-Presenting the modern quiff: Like a regular quiff hairstyle (but, of course, better), it features a more natural crest at the front and a back and sides that are gently faded.
+Presenting the modern quiff for men: Like a regular quiff hairstyle (but, of course, better), it features a more natural crest at the front and a back and sides that are gently faded.
 We’ve been seeing a lot of versions of this more natural modern quiff on the runways and on the streets, particularly on men with wavy and curly hair.

 For 2017, men’s hair trends are moving towards more natural hairlines.
 Next year’s quiff will have less of the exaggerated, brushed-high front fringe, and more of an allover messy texture up front.
 Read on to learn more about how to style it below:

 Create some natural body by rinsing off any scalp oils and product buildup.
 We like the tingly-fresh scent of Bed Head for Men by TIGI Clean Up Daily Shampoo and Conditioner.
 Rinse thoroughly and towel-dry.

 Using your fingers, rough-dry hair with a blowdryer on a medium heat setting.
 Need tips on creating body at the roots?
 Click here for our special blow-dry tutorial on men’s hair lengths.